-Bomberman lives in a rectangular grid with rows and columns.
+Bomberman lives in a rectangular grid.
 Each cell in the grid either contains a bomb or nothing at all.

-Each bomb can be planted in any cell of the grid but, once planted, it will detonate after exactly 3 seconds.
+Each bomb can be planted in any cell of the grid but once planted, it will detonate after exactly 3 seconds.
 Once a bomb detonates, it's destroyed — along with anything in its four neighboring cells.
-This means that if a bomb detonates in cell , cells and are cleared (note that cells at the edge of the grid have less than four neighboring cells).
-If there is a bomb in a neighboring cell, the neighboring bomb is destroyed without detonating (i.e., no chain reaction occurs).
+This means that if a bomb detonates in cell , any valid cells and are cleared.
+If there is a bomb in a neighboring cell, the neighboring bomb is destroyed without detonating, so there's no chain reaction.

 Bomberman is immune to bombs, so he can move freely throughout the grid.
 Here's what he does:

-Initially, Bomberman arbitrarily plants bombs in some of the cells.
+Initially, Bomberman arbitrarily plants bombs in some of the cells, the initial state.

 After one second, Bomberman does nothing.

 After one more second, Bomberman plants bombs in all cells without bombs, thus filling the whole grid with bombs.
-It is guaranteed that no bombs will detonate at this second.
+No bombs detonate at this point.

 After one more second, any bombs planted exactly three seconds ago will detonate.
 Here, Bomberman stands back and observes.